AeroPress: The Bulletproof Gadget That Changed the Coffee World

 The AeroPress is the Swiss Army knife of the coffee world.
 Here are three reasons why it's worth owning:

-1. Indestructibility: Made of durable Tritan, it isn't afraid of drops or being squeezed in a backpack.
-It's the perfect travel companion.
+- Indestructibility and Safety: Made of durable Tritan, it is not afraid of drops or being squeezed in a backpack.
+Importantly, this material is completely BPA-free and safe in contact with hot water.
+It is the perfect travel companion.

-3. Flexibility: You can prepare anything from a light, tea-like pour-over coffee to a thick, intense concentrate that mimics a cappuccino when foamed milk is added.
+- Flexibility: You can use it to prepare both light, tea-like pour-over coffee and a thick, intense concentrate that mimics a cappuccino once frothed milk is added.

 Two Schools of Brewing: Classic vs. Inverted

-Although the manufacturer's instructions describe one way, baristas quickly discovered a second:
+Although the manufacturer's instructions mention one way, baristas quickly discovered a second:

-• Classic Method: The AeroPress sits on the cup from the start.
+- Classic Method: The AeroPress stands on the cup from the start.
 Coffee slowly drips through the filter via gravity.
 The result?
 A very clean, clear brew.

-• Inverted Method: We set the device "on its head" (plunger down).
-This allows for full immersion – the coffee brews in the full volume of water until you flip it.
+- Inverted Method: We set the device "on its head" (plunger down).
+This allows for full immersion β the coffee brews in the entire volume of water until you flip it.
 This yields greater sweetness and a heavier body.

 This is the favorite technique of home enthusiasts because it gives 100% control over the contact time between water and coffee.